Kotlin/kotlin-spec/docs/src/md/kotlin.core/introduction.md

 Platform-specific parts of Kotlin and its multiplatform capabilities will be covered in their respective sub-specifications, i.e., Kotlin/JVM, Kotlin/JS and Kotlin/Native.

+### Acknowledgements {-}

+We would like to thank the following people for their invaluable help and feedback during the writing of this specification.

+> Note: the format is "First name Last name", ordered by last name

+* Andrey Breslav
+* Stanislav Erokhin
+* Dmitrii Petrov
+* Victor Petukhov
+* Dmitry Savvinov
+* Anastasia Spaseeva
+* Mikhail Zarechenskii
+* Denis Zharkov

 ### Feedback {-}

 If you have any feedback for this document, feel free to create an issue at our [GitHub](https://github.com/Kotlin/kotlin-spec/issues).
 In case you prefer to use email, you can use [marat.akhin@jetbrains.com](mailto:marat.akhin@jetbrains.com) and [mikhail.belyaev@jetbrains.com](mailto:mikhail.belyaev@jetbrains.com).

+### Reference {-}

+If one needs to reference this specification, they may use the following:

+> Marat Akhin, Mikhail Belyaev et al. "Kotlin language specification: Kotlin/Core", JetBrains / JetBrains Research, 2020